 = $13,464 + $1,184

-This means John will not pay tax on the first $14,648 of his taxable income for the income year.
-For any taxable income over $14,648, he will start to pay tax at the rate of 19%.
-The thresholds for the other tax rates will not change.
+Because of this, John will not be required to make any tax payments on the first $14,648 of his taxable income for the year.
+If he has taxable income that is greater than $14,648, he will be subject to a tax rate of 19 percent on that income.
+There will be no change to the thresholds that determine the other tax rates.

 The tax-free threshold for newcomers to Australia

-The Australian financial year runs from the 1st of July to the 30th of June the following year.
-Therefore, you need to calculate the number of months from the month you arrived until the 30th of June, the end of the income year.
+The beginning of the Australian financial year is on July 1 and continues all the way through June 30 of the following year.
+Because of this, you need to determine the number of months that will pass between the month in which you arrived and the 30th of June, which is the conclusion of the fiscal year.

 How does the tax-free threshold apply to PAYG tax?